ralic/pyvdp/README.rst

 The implementation is straightforward:

-1. Build a data object
+1. Build a data object;
-2. Submit this object to :func:`send` function
+2. Submit this object to `send()` function of the corresponding module.

 Under the hood, data object will be serialized to JSON and submitted to corresponding API endpoint.
 If returning HTTP code equals 200, response will contain a JSON string with headers and payload, otherwise an exception will be